 “Come in.
 It’s not locked.”

-Her brow furrowed as she looked around her, wondering how in the world the Administrator knew she was there.
+Her brow furrowed, wondering how in the world the Administrator knew she was there.
 With a different kind of worry now gnawing at her stomach, she pushed on the door.
-It gave way to her touch easily and opened silently before her.
+It gave way to her touch and opened silently before her.
 She stepped inside.

 The room beyond was deep but not wide.
 A large blue and gold rug covered the cold marble floor, the scent of incense wafting through the air.
 Three doorways led from the long room, one on the right and two on the left.